ualibweb/UALIB_Workshops/02_Unix2_fall_2021/01_Unix2_Introduction.md

 **Lesson Navigation**

    1. Introduction
-   2. cat, tac, head, tail
+   2. cat, tac, head, and tail
    3. wc and nl
    4. sort and uniq
    5. split and shuf